-The chart control includes several data rendering optimizations to achieve the best possible performance when plotting large volumes of data as well as handling high frequency real-time data.
+The Charts control includes several data-rendering optimizations to achieve the best possible performance when plotting large volumes of data as well as handling high-frequency real-time data.

-The chart control supports four different types of axes, namely numerical, categorical, date-time, and logarithmic.
-The appearance of all elements of the chart axis can be customized with built-in properties.
+The Charts control supports four different types of axes: numerical, categorical, date-time, and logarithmic.
+The appearance of all elements of the chart axes can be customized with built-in properties.

 Visualize different units of data with multiple axes, which can be placed at either side of the chart.

 Axis labels can be positioned in multiple rows to avoid collision between two labels.